seekinginfiniteloop/fedcal/README.md

    - **Federal Holidays, including historical holidays by Presidential proclamation** (also back to FY75).
    - **Federal businessdays** (1970 to indefinite future - why 1970?
 I use POSIX time as a reasonable floor; no other reason.)
    - **Federal fiscal years and fiscal quarters** (1970 to wheneve)
-   - Fedcal can even take a very rough guess of whether a future President will decalare a given Christmas Eve a holiday
+   - Fedcal can even take a very rough guess of whether a future President will declare a given Christmas Eve a holiday

 3. Federal **civilian biweekly paydays**